DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

-The ages shown in the table below are based on U-Pb dating taken mostly from tonalite or tonalitic gneiss samples.
+The ages shown in the table below are based on U-Pb dating carried out mostly on tonalite or tonalitic gneiss samples.
 The Langelier Complex is dated 3452 to 2788 Ma (Davis et al., 2014).
 The most recent age of 2760 Ma is interpreted as an episode of metamorphism that affected the bedrock lithologies prior to the emplacement of volcano-sedimentary sequences (Goutier et al., 1999b).

 The Langelier Complex is interpreted as the bedrock and corresponds to a very ancient event.
 As a result, other formations are generally intrusive into the complex or are delimited by shears.
-However, the Apple Formation (nAap) conformably lies on rocks of the Langelier Complex (Goutier et al., 1999b).
+The Apple Formation lies conformably on rocks of the Langelier Complex (Goutier et al., 1999b).
 At the edge of contact with the Guyer Group amphibolites (mAgy1) in sheets 33G05 and 33G11 (Goutier et al., 2002) and 33G07 and 33G10 (Bandyayera et al., 2011), the foliated tonalite (Algl3) shows a banded, mylonitic or even gneissic structure indicating an area of major deformation or shear between the two units.
 Quartz is then in the form of ribbons and plagioclase is porphyroclastic.
 The contact area also contains several mafic and felsic dykes that are either boudinaged or transposed following banding.
-The unit Algl3 tonalite located just south of the Griault Belt (Agri) contains volcano-sedimentary rock enclaves belonging to this belt; this indicates that the tonalite is younger (Simard & Lafrance, 2011).
-If rocks of the Griault Belt are coeval to the Yasinski Group (nAya), which conformably lie on the Apple Formation, unit Algl3 tonalite would be related to a much younger tonalitic magmatic event than that of the Langelier Complex.
+The unit Algl3 tonalite located just south of the Griault Belt contains volcano-sedimentary rock enclaves belonging to this belt; this indicates that the tonalite is younger (Simard and Lafrance, 2011).
+If rocks of the Griault Belt are coeval to the Yasinski Group, which conformably lie on the Apple Formation, unit Algl3 tonalite would be related to a much younger tonalitic magmatic event than that of the Langelier Complex.

 Finally, many decimetric to metric dykes cut rocks of the Langelier Complex.
 The most common are granodiorites, pegmatic granites and lamprophyres.